 What’s effective in the office doesn’t always translate to working from home.
 Allow remote employees to experiment with new ways of doing things; they may just come up with a better approach that works in the office, too!

 Modern communication tools make it easy to share information and updates within the organization instantly.
 Encourage remote employees to stay engaged with their co-workers through these tools.

 As opposed to feedback sessions, surveys can be anonymous, and employees may share more honestly.
 Surveys should be relevant to and include questions specific to working from home.

 14. Offer career growth opportunities

-Even remote employees need to know there’s opportunity to advance within the organization.
-Giving employees who work from home a fair shot at career advancement can be as simple as management developing a strategy for noticing the impact a remote worker has on the organization’s success.
+Even remote employees need to know there’s an opportunity to advance within the organization.
+Giving employees who work from home a fair shot at career advancement can be as simple as management developing a strategy for noticing a remote worker’s impact on the organization’s success.
 It’s also important to remember that advancement is not always about office management positions.
-Many remote workers want the opportunity to advance in their particular field, say from customer service manager to director of customer of service, a position with more responsibility, input, and compensation.
+Many remote workers want the opportunity to advance in their particular field, say from the customer service manager to director of customer of service, a position with more responsibility, input, and compensation.

 15. Embrace gamification